-East Coast Community Healthcare CIC (ECCH) is a staff owned Social Enterprise, providing community based NHS and social care chiefly in Great Yarmouth & Waveney.
+East Coast Community Healthcare CIC (ECCH) is a staff owned Social Enterprise, providing community based NHS and social care in Norfolk & Waveney.

-Our services include district nursing, health visiting, community in-patient services, physiotherapy, speech & language therapy, occupational therapy, specialist nursing care, palliative care, a primary care centre, breastfeeding support, contraceptive and sexual health services, school nursing and public health services.
+Our services include district nursing, health visiting, community in-patient services, physiotherapy, speech & language therapy, occupational therapy, specialist nursing care, palliative care, primary care, breastfeeding support, school nursing (Waveney area only) and public health services.

 Why did ECCH become a social enterprise?

-We were part of the local NHS Primary Care Trust.
+We were part of Great Yarmouth and Waveney NHS Primary Care Trust.
 We applied to become a social enterprise so that we could take charge of our own destiny and make real improvements in services to patients.
 It was widely recognised at the time of our spin-out that the social enterprise model would offer us the opportunity to create a more sustainable and flexible organisation.
 We are a ‘human’ organisation in every way, most of our funds are spent on staff to care for people and we have an ethos of high quality care, every time.

 Why does being a social enterprise make a difference?